Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: An Adaptive Second-order Quantile Method for Experts

 However, there does not seem to be any safe a-priori way to tune $B=B_0$.
-If we set it too small, the factor $\ln \ln \frac{B_{T-1}}{B}$ explodes.
-If we set it too large, the lower-order contribution $B_{T-1} \ge B$ blows up.
-It does not appear possible to bypass this tuning dilemma within the current construction.
-Fortunately, we are able to resolve it using restarts.
-Algorithm~\ref{bb1alg}, which applies to both \clipsquint{} and \clipmetagrad{} (presented in the next section), monitors a condition of the sequences $(b_t)$ and $(B_t)$ to trigger restarts.
+If we set it too small, the factor $\ln \ln (B_{T-1}/B)$ explodes.
+If we set it too large, with $B$ much larger than the effective range of the data, then $B_T = B$ and the term outside the square-root on the RHS of \eqref{eq:regret} blows up.
+It does not appear possible to bypass this tuning dilemma directly within the current construction.
+Instead, we solve this problem using a new type of restarts that are different from the well-known doubling trick.
+For this, we present Algorithm~\ref{bb1alg}, which applies to both \clipsquint{} and \clipmetagrad{} (presented in the next section).
+It monitors a condition on the sequences $(b_t)$ and $(B_t)$ to trigger restarts.